EnterpriseDB/tpa/docs/src/tpaexec-switchover.md

 For BDR-Always-ON clusters, use the
-[HAProxy server pool management commands](tpaexec-server-pool.md) to perform maintenance on BDR instances.
+[HAProxy server pool management commands](tpaexec-server-pool.md) to perform maintenance on PGD instances.